fabiana2611/fabiana2611.github.io/_posts/2022/dec22/2022-12-05-message-queue.md

   </li>
 </ol>

-<p>The figure shows the first moment with the produced message (right side) and then value '0' to message after to be consumed.</p>
+<p style="text-align: justify;">The figure below shows the first moment with the produced message (right side) and then values '0' to the message after it is consumed.</p>

 <p><center>
   <img src="/img/infra/activemq.png" />